Kinovea/kinovea-docs/source/capture/userinterface.rst

 .. image:: /images/capture/delaycontrols.png

-The delay controls let you adjust the amount of delay, in seconds, that the displayed images have with regards to the real time action.
+The delay controls let you adjust the amount of delay, in seconds, of the displayed camera stream with regards to the real time action.

-The maximum amount of delay depends on the camera configuration (hardware compression, image format, image size, frame rate) and the memory allocated in the delay cache under Options > Preferences > Capture > Memory.
+The maximum amount of delay depends on the camera configuration — hardware compression, image format, image size, frame rate — and the memory allocated in the delay cache under Options > Preferences > Capture > Memory.

 7. Output file names